Hambly-Freeman/css-url-relative-plugin/README.md

 # css-url-relative-plugin

+Credit to yibn2008 for the original library of which this is a fork.

-Webpack plugin to convert css url(...) to relative path (only support webpack 4).
+Webpack plugin to convert css url(...) to relative path (supports Webpack 5 only).

 This plugin aim to solve the problem that webpack generate incorrect relative path when your publicPath is empty (defaults to `''`) or `'./'`, it will replace incorrect path in css `url(...)`s with correct relative path at end of webpack compilation process.